 - whole grain bread with at least 3 grams of fiber per slice

 - wild rice

-Not only are whole grains more healthful, but they will also leave a person feeling full for longer, and they often have more flavor than processed carbs.
+Whole grains will also leave a person feeling full longer and can have more flavor than highly processed carbohydrates.

-Some of the best options to add to the list are:
+Some of the best options to add to one’s diet are:

 Proteins are important for people with diabetes.

-Similarly to high-fiber and high-fat foods, proteins are slow to digest and cause only mild increases in blood sugar.
+Like high fiber and high fat foods, proteins are slow to digest and cause only mild increases in blood sugar.

-- salmon, sardines, tuna, and other fatty fish
+- salmon, sardines, tuna, and other oily fish

 - white fish fillets

 - skinless turkey breast